verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] Exercise my right to publicly photo booth.
 - [ ] 100% of the People with Taylor Swift lyrics tattoos agree that I got a punchable face.
 - [ ] I am in the mood to dissolve into the sky.
+- [ ] I worshiped the myth I made of you.